-Welcome to BrightLocal’s 2017 Local Consumer Review Survey
+Welcome to BrightLocal’s latest Local Consumer Review Survey

-Since the introduction of BrightLocal’s Local Consumer Review Survey in 2010, we’ve seen significant shifts in the ways that consumers seek out and use customer reviews when choosing a local business.
+Since the introduction of the Local Consumer Review Survey in 2010, we’ve seen significant shifts in the ways that consumers seek out and use online reviews when choosing a local business.

 More people are looking for reviews than ever before, and we’ve found that nearly every consumer has searched for a local business online at least once this year.
 Consumers are becoming more review-savvy, preferring businesses that receive high volumes of high-scoring reviews on a regular basis.

 In today’s post-truth climate, in which the authenticity of online content can be questionable, trust is now a critical consideration.
-79% of people say they’ve seen a fake review in the last year, but, with 84% of consumers admitting they can’t always spot these, even more are likely to be bubbling under the surface.
+79% of people have seen a fake review in the last year, but even more are likely to be bubbling under the surface, with 84% of consumers admitting they can’t always spot these.

 Local Business Review Habits